rticommunity/rticonnextdds-usecases/DataSubsetWAN/README.md

 specifics of your internet connection performance).

-### 6. UDP-WAN Transport with Cloud Discovery Service
+### 6. Direct use of Realtime WAN Transport using Cloud Discovery Service

-This case has the user application (Shapes Demo) directly using the UDPv4_WAN transport option to connect with a remote application -- **no Routing Service needed**.
+This case has the user application (Shapes Demo) directly using the Realtime WAN transport option to connect with a remote application -- **no Routing Service needed**.
 It also relies on Cloud Discovery Service (CDS) to facilitate the automated discovery of participants on a global scale.